gustwindjs/gustwind/htmlisp/evolution-plan.md

 - support for boolean and optional attributes
 - tests for merge order and omission rules

+Outcome:

+- shipped as `&attrs`
+- explicit attributes override values coming from `&attrs`
+- boolean and omitted-value behavior is covered by tests

 #### Exit Criteria For Phase 1

 - HTMLisp can run in compatibility mode and in escaped-output mode
 - common `(get props ...)` usage can be rewritten to shorthand
 - button-like helpers can stop parsing string attributes manually

+Outcome:

+- all exit criteria are met

 ### Phase 2: Composition Improvements

 This phase improves template readability without parser-heavy work.

+Status: complete

 #### 4. First-Class Fragment Alias